plone/Installers-UnifiedInstaller/README.txt

 helpful, check the detailed installation log, install.log, to look for problems.
 You may be able to get help on the #plone IRC channel on freenode.net, or from the plone-users or plone-setup mailing lists.
-See http://plone.org/support.
-If you suspect the error is due to a bug in the installer, see the "Installer Bug Reports" section below.
+See `Plone Support Center <http://plone.org/support>`_.
+If you suspect the error is due to a bug in the installer, see the `Installer Bug reports`_ section below.

 Errors building dependencies
 ----------------------------